zhangzewei/my-notes/story/core-mind/use-tailwind-in-atomic-design-methodology.md

 ![Atomic design](https://atomicdesign.bradfrost.com/images/content/atomic-design-process.png)

-Before discussing how to combine atomized components and Tailwind CSS, let's take a look at the atomized component methodology, which divides pages into the following five levels.
+Before discussing how to combine atomic components and Tailwind CSS, let's take a look at the atomic component methodology, which divides pages into the following five levels.
 1. Atoms

     For the definition of the atom as the smallest non-divisible component in the design system, then we should split the web page should be the corresponding html native tag with the corresponding style, that is, input/h1/button and other components, such components can not be split again, and can be used independently.